ChaimaJelassi/cs-test/README.md

 * **certification 10%**

 #### Product Usage
-Is how often the users of ContentSquare are connecting to the applcation and how much time they are spending on it.</br>
+Is how often the users of ContentSquare are connecting to the application and how much time they are spending on it.</br>
 Among the **Product Usage** tab of the excel file, I selected the **days_of_activity** as the main column which refers to the activity of the users per month.
 ```
 Let's consider Month is: 2019/06
-The customer X was active 21 days over 30 and thus considered as an active user.
+The customer X was active 21 days over 30, he will be then considered as an active user.
 ```
 ![alt text](https://github.com/ChaimaJelassi/cs-test/blob/main/images/productusage.PNG) </br>
-After the processing of the feature as mentioned in this SQL query and depending on the score given,the **Product Usage final score** is devided into 3 intervals as follows :
+After the processing of the feature as mentioned in this SQL query and depending on the score given, the **Product Usage final score** will be devided into 3 intervals as follows :

 * Inactive = **avg_usage_score_per_month** **between 0** and **9**  then **0** </br>
 * Occasional = **avg_usage_score_per_month** **between 10** and **14**  then **50** </br>